 How to care for your cannabis seedling

-When you're growing cannabis, you want to keep your plants strong and healthy through every stage of the growing process — and that includes the seedling stage.
+When you grow cannabis, you want to keep your plants strong and healthy throughout every stage of the growing process, including the seedling stage.
+This stage can be especially vulnerable as it requires a lot of TLC for cannabis seeds to grow into a healthy plant.

 But what does that TLC look like?
-What steps do you need to take to support your cannabis seedlings through the seedling stage and as they grow into mature marijuana plants?
+What steps do you need to take to support your cannabis seedlings through the seedling stage and as they grow into mature plants?
+Learn how to care for your baby weed seedling to ensure it reaches maturity in the best way possible.

 What happens during the seedling stage?